dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 		captus clean -r 00_dedup_reads --trimq 20 --maq 20 --qc_program fastqc --threads 4 --concurrent 2

-	You will start seing something like this
+	You will start seeing something like this.

 		Starting Captus-assembly: CLEAN (2025-02-21 10:14:07)
 		    Welcome to the read cleaning step of Captus-assembly.
 In this step, Captus will perform adaptor trimming and quality